 Our merchandise offering to our retailers also includes privately labeled products.
 Ace's private label program provides our domestic retailers with over 10,000 Ace private label and store branded SKUs.
-RSC sales of private label product were over \$643 million in 2018.
-We have seven store brands including: Celebrations, Fab Cordz, Grill Mark, Home Plus, Living Accents, Oak Brook and Steel Grip.
-Sales of Ace private label represented approximately 14 percent of the Company's merchandise sales in 2018.
+RSC sales of private label product were over \$659 million in 2019.
+We have seven store brands in addition to Ace Brand, including: Celebrations, Fab Cordz, Grill Mark, Home Plus, Living Accents, Oak Brook and Steel Grip.
+Sales of all private brands represented approximately 14 percent of the Company's domestic wholesale merchandise sales to Ace retailers in 2019.